gregoriB/minimalist_coding_blog_generator/README.md

 ## Deployment

-running `generate all` or `generate build` will generate a build directory with everything needed to deploy the website.
+Running `generate all` or `generate build` will generate a build directory with everything needed to deploy the website.

 ## Notes

 - The template.html file is the blog page template with a sidebar for article links and a header
+- All of the content of `src/site/` will be included in the site build
-- The `src/update.mjs` node script creates a new html file from template.html
+- The `src/generator/update.mjs` node script creates a new html file from template.html
   * The new html file is name from the article title
   * The the most recent month and year from the sidebar are prepended to the, eg: `feb_2025_article_title.html`
 - The script also copies everything from template.html _besides the article_ into every html file it finds in the articles/ directory
   * This ensures that all other changes are carried over into every article for consistency
-- The `build.mjs` script creates a build directory
+- The `src/generator/build.mjs` script creates a build directory
   * All of the required directories are copied into it
   * All of the blog articles are copied into the root of the build directory, including `template.html` as `index.html` (to act as a website entry point)
   * Non-minified CSS and JS files are minified